-What is the meaning of your tie color, what does it say about your personality and psychology?
-Including how it can influence others.
-It’s important to keep in mind that this type of outward clothing decision is not as important to some people as it’s to others.
+What is the meaning of wearing a certain tie color, and generally what does it say about your personality and psychology, including how it can influence others?
+It’s important to keep in mind that this type of outward clothing decision is not as important to some people as it is to others.

 Ties are generally worn out of tradition, assuming the wearing of a tie is choice and not a requirement of the situation or job.
 The choice to wear a tie shows a desire to keep with traditions.
 This desire is often connected to a few other personality traits, such as generally having conservative values, being organised and pragmatic.